yayagee0/mayo/README.md

-# 🏠 Mayo — Family Engagement Platform
+# 🏠 Mayo — Family Engagement Platform (Phase 2)

-Mayo is a private **SvelteKit-based family engagement app** with Supabase backend, featuring **role-aware smart cards**, **Google OAuth authentication**, and a **widget-based dashboard system**.
-It is designed for one household only — bonding before scrolling.
+Mayo is a private **SvelteKit-based family engagement app** with a Supabase backend, featuring **smart cards, Islamic Q&A, and family-driven bonding widgets**.
+It is designed for one household only — **bonding before scrolling**.

 ---